 Complex airplane requirements post-2018

 You may not need to fly a complex plane for your CPL or CFI check ride, but that doesn’t necessarily mean that you are completely off the hook.
-The FAA’s final rule still requires you to spend a minimum of 10 hours training on a more advanced aircraft.
+The FAA’s final rule still requires you to spend a minimum of 10 hours training on a more advanced aircraft for your CPL.

 Here’s the thing: to fulfill your 10-hour training requirement, you can fly either a complex airplane or a technologically advanced airplane (TAA)